JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 You will need a good \LaTeX{} distribution (TexLive, MikTex, MacTeX, etc., depending on your distribution).
 For a list of all required packages, you can have a look at the `\usepackage{...}` statements in the file `Config/preamble.tex`, but this should not be a problem as most distributions would have everything you need.
 If you run into errors due to packages not being available, install them (this should be easy enough).

 Beware that the main compilation is done using `pdflatex+biber`.
-The preferred compilation method is by using the provided `make` as it will do most of the required work automatically, but if you are in a Windows environment without this utility, my recommendation for you is to use TexStudio (any good \LaTeX{} editor will do fine, however).
+The preferred compilation method is by using the provided `make` as it will do most of the required work automatically, but if you are in a Windows environment without this utility, my recommendation for you is to use `TexStudio` (any good \LaTeX{} editor will do fine, however).

 ##### Notes on GNU/Linux installation

+I'm talking here about debian-like distributions (mainly Ubuntu), but package instructions and package names will be similar.

 I would recommend you to install the TexLive distribution (`sudo apt-get install texlive` will do in an Ubuntu box, for example).
 Most of the required packages will be installed by default being typical exceptions `texlive-publishers`, `texlive-lang-spanish` and `texlive-lang-english`.
 Do install them.

 You can also use `sudo apt-get install texlive-full` for an overloaded full texlive distribution, but this will take a lot of disk space.

-Regarding editors, I would suggest you to use `TeXLive` or `emacs` (I personally use the latter, but the learning curve can be really steep).
+Regarding editors, I would suggest you to use `TeXStudio` or `emacs` (I personally use the latter, but the learning curve can be really steep).

 ##### Notes on Windows installation